tsdevau/wezbar/README.md

-# Wezterm Custom Tab Bar (forked from tabline.wez)
+# Wezterm Custom Tab Bar (forked from [tabline.wez](https://github.com/michaelbrusegard/tabline.wez))

 A versatile and easy to use tab-bar written in Lua.

-`tabline.wez` requires the [WezTerm](https://wezfurlong.org/wezterm/index.html) terminal emulator.
+`weztab` requires the [WezTerm](https://wezfurlong.org/wezterm/index.html) terminal emulator.

-Tabline was greatly inspired by [lualine.nvim](https://github.com/nvim-lualine/lualine.nvim/tree/master), a statusline plugin for [Neovim](https://neovim.io), and tries to use the same configuration format.
+Wezbar was greatly inspired by [lualine.nvim](https://github.com/nvim-lualine/lualine.nvim/tree/master), a statusline plugin for [Neovim](https://neovim.io), and tries to use the same configuration format.

 ## Contributing